 – OSHA Standard 1910.178(p)(1)

 These regulations are not to be taken lightly either.
 The penalties for disregarding OSHA-mandated forklift checks can be steep.
-In fact, companies have been fined huge sums of money for neglecting them:
+In fact, companies have faced hefty fines for neglecting them:

 - A meat company in Nebraska was fined $22,000 by OSHA in 2012 for forklift violations that should have been caught and corrected during a pre-trip inspection.